stryku/stryku.github.io/_posts/00031-fixing-missing-mesh-faces-in-unreal-engine/2023-08-21-fixing-missing-mesh-faces-in-unreal-engine.md

 published: true
 ---

-For the multidimensional game that I'm creating, there are a couple of concepts that I need to understand, in order to efficiently develop the game.
+For the multidimensional game I'm creating, there are a couple of concepts that I need to understand, in order to efficiently develop the game.
 Some time ago I finished a multidimensional cube rendering using Python.
 It was a simple POC just to make sure I get the concept.

-~Two weeks ago I decided it's about time to try to implement the cube in the environment which I'm gonna use for the game - Unreal Engine (UE).
+~Two weeks ago I decided it's about time to try to implement the cube in the environment which is gonna be used for the game - Unreal Engine (UE).
 It was a journey, I must admit.

 # Mesh from C++

-It is still gonna be a POC, so I didn't want to go down the rabbit hole of GPU optimizations (which I plan for the final game).
+It was meant to be a simple POC, so I didn't want to go down the rabbit hole of GPU optimizations (which I plan for the final game).
 I just want to be able to build a 3D mesh out of a multidimensional cube and present it in Unreal.
 Simple enough.

 Found this great tutorial of exactly what I needed - manipulating meshes at runtime from the C++ level: [https://www.gradientspace.com/tutorials/2020/10/23/runtime-mesh-generation-in-ue426](https://www.gradientspace.com/tutorials/2020/10/23/runtime-mesh-generation-in-ue426)